-- o Notwithstanding the foregoing, in order to mitigate possible AML/ CTF risks associated with coding (e.g. a nefarious actor could create code that creates, embeds or heightens such risks), regulated FIs should exercise due care, skill and diligence when selecting, appointing and overseeing smart contract developers or technology providers, or when utilising existing smart contracts (e.g. open source code). - Where AML/ CTF obligations do exist, it should be recognized that it may be reasonable in some circumstances to use the enhanced coordination/ communication capabilities of public blockchains to satisfy in whole or part the applicable KYC/CDD obligations.
-This is explained in further detail in section D. below. - In sum, it is important to ensure that the FATF 40 recommendations only apply to the crypto asset industry where relevant.
+- In sum, it is important to ensure that the FATF 40 recommendations only apply to the crypto asset industry where relevant.
 In this context we note the focus on FinCEN on activities rather than the technology.6 Also, given that both the digital asset sector and the blockchain technology and its applications are still evolving, any definitions and consequent obligations need to be well-balanced to not unnecessarily stifle innovation that has the potential to lead to better outcomes (e.g. easier tracking of AML/CTF risks) than currently exist.
 We believe that FATF taking an "outcome based approach" may assist in this regard. - For completeness we would add that the "de minimis" exceptions contained in the FATF 40 are relevant to the crypto asset industry as many transactions are below the recommended amounts.
-Further, we draw attention to the most recent efforts by FINMA to reduce AML obligations for smaller Fintechs as another example of seeking to right-size obligations.7 - Takeaway 2 It is recommended that FATF continue to liaise with industry associations including GDF towards right-sizing the FATF 40 definitions and consequent obligations, as well as towards forming a comprehensive understanding the opportunities and risks.
+Further, we draw attention to the most recent efforts by FINMA to reduce AML obligations for smaller Fintechs as another example of seeking to right-size obligations.7 - Takeaway 2 It is recommended that FATF continue to liaise with industry associations including GDF towards right-sizing the FATF 40 definitions and consequent obligations, as well as towards forming a comprehensive understanding of the opportunities and risks. - Takeaway 3 If certain crypto sector actors/ activities are captured in the current FI definition, changes may need to be made to specific FATF standards, for example those on record keeping, wire transfers and CDD.